surifirstpin/biplus_documentation/docs/Model.md

 - **label** the derived field
 - **Data_type** have supporting parameters and string is used as  Default parameter while deriving the fields for custom table.below are the list of supporting parameters we use while defining the custom fields,
 - **String** for measures that contain letters or special characters
-- **date measures that contain dates time_frame is a derived list of formats from timestamps for instance the following are the available formats hour,day,week,month,quarter, year,date,week_day,date_month,date_quarter, date_hour, year_week. number for the measure that contain number int for the measure that contains integers
+- **Date measures that contain dates time_frame is a derived list of formats from timestamps for instance the following are the available formats hour,day,week,month,quarter, year,date,week_day,date_month,date_quarter, date_hour, year_week. number for the measure that contain number int for the measure that contains integers